zhaofeng-shu33/sbmsdp2/README.md

-# SBMSDP
+# SBMSDP2
-Using semi-definite programming to recover labels of stochastic block model
+This repository uses semi-definite programming to recover labels of stochastic block model.

 ## Note
-This repo can only recover symmetric SBM with two underlining communities.
+The code in this repository can only recover symmetric SBM with two underlining communities.
 Symmetric SBM means that the two communities have equal size.

 The SBM generator is $\textrm{SBM}(n, \frac{a \log n}{n}, \frac{b \log n}{n})$.